Love Demystified

-Different Take on it: Unreasonable expectations are unhealthy, but reasonable ones are fine, I’d say.
+Romantic Love: Unreasonable expectations are unhealthy, but reasonable ones are fine, I’d say.
 Unconditional love is mainly for self-love and spiritual evolution—ultimately leading to liberation.
-But for a relationship to sustain, it must be mutual love and respect, and not from one side.
+However, for a relationship to sustain itself, it must be based on mutual love and respect, rather than being one-sided.
+This is temporary, as human life is; its permanence is not guaranteed, as either partner's mind or situation may change at any time.

-The points below are also relevant if one partner gets nothing in return, as what's the point of having a relationship then? hahaha.
+If still proceeding (smiles as it's part of human life and most of the people can't avoid it), The points below are also relevant if one partner gets nothing in return, as what's the point of having a relationship then?

 AI Baba: